publishpress/PublishPress-Capabilities/readme.txt

 = 1.8.2-beta3 =
   * Fixed : Multisite - On sub-sites, Role Capabilities screen did not display PublishPress Capabilities section to Super Administrators who don't have a role on the site
+  * Fixed : Category Assign or Delete capabilities were not effective due to WordPress core forcing default capability requirement
+  * Fixed : Term Assign or Delete capabilities were not effective due to WordPress core forcing default capability requirement

 = 1.8.2-beta2 =
   * Fixed : Role name captions on Role Capabilities and Backup Tool screens could not be translated